-	This indicates that the lying angle has to be changed.
+This indicates that the lie angle has to be changed.
 Tall golfers will have a tough time hitting the ball properly if they do not make the necessary adjustments.

-This means that tall golfers don’t necessarily need longer clubs.
+This means that all golfers don’t necessarily need longer clubs.
 It all comes down to your own choice and swing.

 How to measure golf clubs